Dušan Perniš: Dundee United

-After signing a pre-contract deal in July 2009 to join Dundee United in January 2010, Dušan made his debut in the January 2010 2–0 Scottish Cup win against Partick Thistle, also keeping a clean sheet on his league debut four days later.
-Perniš kissed silver for the first time on 15 May 2010, when he kept a clean sheet in the Scottish cup final for Dundee United when Dundee United beat Ross County.
-After the match, Perniš says winning the Scottish Cup and revealed he cannot wait to show it [medal] to his family; he also cannot wait to have a challenge by playing in European game.
-Since moving to Dundee United, Perniš says he is now settled very well at the club, but desires to play in the Premier League in the future.
+After signing a pre-contract deal in July 2009 to join Dundee United in January 2010, Dušan made his debut in January 2010 in a 2–0 Scottish Cup win against Partick Thistle, also keeping a clean sheet on his league debut four days later.
+Perniš kissed silver for the first time on 15 May 2010, when he kept a clean sheet in the Scottish cup final, when Dundee United beat Ross County.

-The next season, Perniš' comment on playing in Europe, came true when he was in goal when Dundee United lost and drew 2–1 on aggregate against Greek side AEK Athens.
-In his first full season at Dundee United, Perniš was in the club's squad, playing in goal entirely; which also happened again the following season.
+The next season, he was in goal when Dundee lost and drew (1–2 on agg.) against Greek side AEK Athens.
+In his first full season at Dundee, Perniš was in the club's squad, playing in goal entirely; which also happened again the following season.

 On 9 February 2012, it announced that Dundee United announced the signing of Polish goalkeeper Radosław Cierzniak on a pre-contract agreement and confirmed Pernis would be leaving in the summer when his contract expired.
-A month ago, Dundee United planned to start entering talks with Perniš on a new deal.
 Since becoming a free agent, Perniš announced his intention to stay in the UK, insisting his family have settled down.
 Perniš turned down a move to SPL's rival Hibernian, insisting he want to move to England; Perniš also turned a move back to his homeland, Senica.